Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

-Now we evaluate the “todosById” key, which yields an object.
-Next, we convert the number 44 into a string using the JSON stringify algorithm.
-Then we look up the resulting string “44” which yields another object.
-Finally we look up the key “name” and we find a primitive value type ”get milk from corner store”.
+Now we evaluate the "todosById" key, which yields an object.
+Next, we convert the number 44 into a string using JavaScript's toString algorithm.
+Then we look up the resulting string "44" which yields another object.
+Finally we look up the key "name" and we find a primitive value type "get milk from corner store".
 This value is added to the JSON Graph subset and returned as the result of the abstract get operation.

 ~~~js
 // JSON Graph Envelope response